Published January 2019

 The holidays have come and gone.
 And March Break feels like a lifetime away.
-Fight the winter doldrums with a stay at one of these 5 totally Canadian winter getaways.
-We’ve selected options where you can cross-country ski, snowshoe, or snowmobile right from your front door so you can really feel like you’re tackling the season head-on.
+Fight the winter blues with a stay at one of these 5 totally Canadian winter getaways, where you can cross-country ski, snowshoe, or snowmobile right from your front door.
 Think you’re not a snow lover?
-We’re betting a few nights at one of these spots will change your mind...
+We’re betting a few nights at one of these spots will totally change your mind...

 (Header image: Rustic Cabin at Fundy National Park)

 Best for: Nature lovers who don’t want to wait ‘till summer for their park fix.

 Ready for adventure?
 Snowshoe, cross-country ski, and fat bike trails are groomed for your winter pleasure throughout the season.
 Plan on staying the night, too, because there are several great options.
 Choose from two nicely secluded rustic cabins, the winterized oTENTiks, or even yurts in Headquarters Campground.
 They all have heating so your toes will be nice and toasty after a day of exploring.
 Or if you prefer to sleep a little closer to nature, bring your tent for winter camping in the great Canadian outdoors.

 Best for: Ditching conventional accommodations for a night under the stars.

 Imagine glamping in your very own geodesic dome complete with fireplace and Scandinavian-chic interior.
 Yep, it’s as awesome as it sounds.
 A snowy landscape provides all the more reason to snuggle beneath the stars, but don’t plan on hibernating too long - snowshoe and hiking trails for guests wind through the lodge’s pristine property.